User Guide

 - Layout templates (by name)

 Use arrow keys to navigate results and Enter to jump to the selected item.
+LAG search results deep-link to the switch detail page with the LAG edit slideover open.

 Data Management